Skip to main content

 Serving — text input

-Once a classifier is saved to disk, load it under an ID and call predict.
+Once a classifier is saved to disk, load it under an ID and call predict_text.

 import json